itechbear/CLion-MacroFormatter/README.md

 Change log
 ==========

-  - 0.5.0 Update to get compatible with CLion 2019.3
+  - 2019.3 Update to get compatible with CLion 2019.3; Add support for IDE Builtin formatter.
   - 0.4.1 Set default code style to Google.
   - 0.4.0 Keep compatiblity with the latest CLion eap.
   - 0.3.0 Warn the user if clang-format is not found.